State Vehicles Usage 101: What Everyone Needs to Know

 All state drivers are told that when you drive a state vehicle, obey the rules of the road.
 The public is watching!

-Being able to use the Fleet car to do outreach is such an important use of State Vehicles as we can connect the citizens of CT to the services that could best benefit them, where they are at and doing so in a cost-effective, energy efficient vehicle that saves taxpayer money vs the use of personal vehicles…it’s a WIN-WIN for the state.
+Being able to use the Fleet car to do outreach is such an important use of State Vehicles as we can connect the residents of CT to the services that could best benefit them, where they are at and doing so in a cost-effective, energy-efficient vehicle that saves taxpayer money vs the use of personal vehicles…it’s a WIN-WIN for the state.

 Uri Marie Overend-Allen

 State of CT Career Development Specialist